Neurodegeneration with brain iron accumulation (NBIA)

 Exams and Tests

-Genetic tests can look for the defective gene that causes the disease.
+Genetic tests can look for the variant gene that causes the disease.
 However, these tests aren't widely available.

-Tests such as an MRI scan can help rule out other movement disorders and diseases.
+Tests such as an MRI scan can help check for other movement disorders and diseases.
 The MRI usually shows iron deposits in the basal ganglia, and are called the "eye of the tiger" sign because of the way the deposits look in the scan.
 This sign suggests a diagnosis of PKAN.

 Treatment

 There is no specific treatment for NBIA.
-Medicines that bind iron may help slow the disease.
-Treatment is mainly focused on controlling the symptoms.
-The most commonly used medicines to control symptoms include baclofen and trihexyphenidyl.
+Treatment is mainly focused on regulating the symptoms.
+The most commonly used medicines to regulate symptoms include baclofen and trihexyphenidyl.

 Outlook (Prognosis)